BigPolarBear1/factorization/README.md

 The most important thing is that the quadratic character base works.
 Its not finding quadratic residues now, it attempts to find squares in the integers. </br>
 One appraoch would be number field sieves appraoch, where we build up a huge modulus with the linear algebra step and then take a square root over a finite field.</br>
 Another appraoch would be to do something with square multiples of smooths, since the PoC does seem to be succesfully at finding those...
 I'll need to restructure a few things though.</br>

+I think the square multiples of smooths would be the most interesting to test out first, as the PoC demonstrates it can already handle that case, I just need to change a few things for it to actually work with distinct linear coefficients mod N. I'll try to upload a PoC that does that soon.
+I also already have all the math worked out for that earlier.